twastvedt/Colab-VR/README.md

 ## What
 Collaborative 3D modeling in VR!
 This project builds on [Networked A-Frame](https://github.com/networked-aframe/networked-aframe) to create a 3D modeling environment.

 Right now, you can make boxes.
 Press 'b' and then click to start drawing.
+WASD to move around.

 ![Demo GIF](https://raw.githubusercontent.com/twastvedt/Colab-VR/master/docs/demo.gif)